Team Building Activities for Preschool Teachers

 • Encourage team members to express themselves freely

-• Actively listen to team members when expressing their opinions
+• Actively listen to team members when they express their opinions

 • Implement team members' ideas